OMDTZ/MillsMap_V1/README.md

     ```
     docker-compose up -d
     ```
-- Logging into the server and adding user
+- Logging into the server and adding user(s)
   - Ensure that you are in the central folder on your server.
   - Adding users ( Substituting your email address as appropriate.
 Press Enter, and you will be asked for a password for this new account.)
   ```